rexxars/create-favicon/README.md

 const {html} = await createFavicon({
   sourceFile: '/path/to/some/file.svg',
   warn: false,
 })

+// Manifest generation can be disabled: const {html} = await createFavicon({
+  sourceFile: '/path/to/some/file.svg',
+  manifest: false,
+})

 // The favicon generator can also take a URL as input: